Last Updated On by

 Home Path Loan Program:

-A special loan program offered by Fannie Mae that allows a person to buy a Fannie Mae owned property at unique terms.
+A special home loan program in California is offered by Fannie Mae that allows a person to buy a Fannie Mae owned property at unique terms.
 It’s a great loan program!
 Generally the process is a bit quicker since Fannie Mae waves certain requirements under the program.
 Great loan terms are available under the program and we currently offer this to all qualified applicants.

 Jumbo Mortgage Loan Program:

-As of 2017, any loan amount above $424,100 is considered a jumbo loan amount, that increased in 2018 and has increased again for 2019.
+As of 2020 any loan amount above $510,400 is considered a jumbo loan amount (unless you live in a high cost county), that increased in 2018 and has increased again for 2019.
 Fannie Mae and Freddie Mac have a jumbo loan program available, the maximum loan amount is dependent on the county of the property, and the rates are generally better than traditional jumbo rates.
 Both fixed and adjustable rate programs are available if you are considering a jumbo mortgage.

 Interest Only Loan Program: